 Water resources and providers

-NSW Department of Planning and Environment–Water has information on water security and managing NSW water resources, including surface and groundwater management.
+The Department of Climate Change, Energy, the Environment and Water has information on water security and managing NSW water resources, including surface and groundwater management.
 It also ensures equitable sharing of surface and groundwater resources and secure and tradeable water entitlements and allocations.

 Water NSW maintains and operates the assets that supply water to customers and communities and manages the system through floods and drought.
 It is a state-owned corporation established under the Water NSW Act 2014 and operates under an Operating Licence.
 They supply two-thirds of water used in New South Wales.

 Sydney Water is Australia’s largest water utility, providing water, wastewater, recycled water and some stormwater services to all of Sydney, the Blue Mountains and the Illawarra.